Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/container-security-in-depth.md

 Ensuring the security of Docker environments involves a comprehensive approach, covering the security of images, containers, the Docker daemon, and Docker registry.
 This document expands on the key security measures, providing examples and details for implementing each control.

+This documentation includes security practices explained generally and with specific details for `Docker` and `Kubernetes`.

 - [Security](#security)
   - [Image Security](#image-security)
     - [Use Trusted Base Images](#use-trusted-base-images)